charmed-kubernetes/ceph-csi-operator/README.md

 `Ceph` cluster first.

     $ juju deploy charmed-kubernetes
-    $ juju config kubernetes-master allow-privileged=true
+    $ juju config kubernetes-control-plane allow-privileged=true
     $ juju deploy -n 3 ceph-mon
     $ juju deploy -n 3 ceph-osd
     $ juju add-relation ceph-osd ceph-mon

 Once the deployment settled, We can add `ceph-csi`

     $ juju deploy ./ceph-csi.charm
-    $ juju add-relation ceph-csi kubernetes-master
+    $ juju add-relation ceph-csi kubernetes-control-plane
     $ juju add-relation ceph-csi ceph-mon

 ## Warning: Removal

-When `ceph-csi` charm is removed, it will not clean up Ceph pools that were created when relation with `ceph-mon:client` was joined.
-Interface of `ceph-mon:client` does not seem to offer a "removal" functionality.
+When the `ceph-csi` charm is removed, it will not clean up Ceph pools that were created when the relation with `ceph-mon:client` was joined.
+The interface of `ceph-mon:client` does not seem to offer a "removal" functionality.
 If you wish to remove ceph pools, use `delete-pool` action of `ceph-mon unit`.